-- The coefficient I is integral.
-It is needed to improve the accuracy of correction near the neutral position, and only if the 4th motor driver does not have a built-in integral coefficient!
+- position, and only if the 4th motor driver does not have a built-in integral coefficient!
 For example, for the CAN\Driver it is not needed, since it has a full-fledged PID controller. - The coefficient D is damping.
 It must be used if the quality factor of the mechanical system is high (i,e, system tends to oscillations if only the P-gain is set).
 For drivers with an integrated speed controller, it's also not needed. - D-term LPF cut-off frequency, Hz is a low-pass filter for the D-component, which is the most noisy, as a result can lead to jerks if D-gain is set high.

-22 Tips on designing mechanics of a gimbal
+Tips on designing mechanics of a gimbal

-22. Tips on designing mechanics of a gimbal
+23. Tips on designing mechanics of a gimbal